andrewpatto/s3bfg/paper.md

 Whilst a single connection is capable of transferring many gigabytes of data, each single persistent connection can perform no more than 100 HTTP GET operations before the connection will be closed.
-This means that the size of the objects being fetched (in the case of partial files) will determine how much reuse can be made out of connections.
+This means that the size of the objects being fetched (in the case of partial files) will determine how much reuse can be made out of any single connection.

+#### Speed

 The maximum transfer rate over a single S3 connection is 95-100 MiB/s.
 (benchmarked on a m5d.8xlarge (which has guaranteed 1000+ MiB/s ethernet)).
-You can see this on an amply provisioned EC2 instance with a simple curl command
+You can see this on any amply provisioned EC2 instance with a simple curl command

 `curl https://gos-test-cases-public.s3.ap-southeast-2.amazonaws.com/bigfile.1 > bigfile.1`